Producing Reports With Quarto

 # Introduction

-## Background on Data
+## Background on R package

-## Background on Methods
+## Background on the AMR example data set

 Then click the ‘Render’ button on the toolbar to generate an html document (webpage).